 In addition, the machine should provide:

 The A.Celli F-Line® complete turnkey solution provides high-quality adhesive, thermal, and ultrasonic lamination, as well as unwind stands, laminating stations, and in-line slitting winders.
-This state-of-the-art machine is capable of laminating two or more layers with a maximum web width of 3,600 mm and with a max operating speed of 400/800 m/min.
+This state-of-the-art machine is capable of laminating two or more layers with a maximum web width of 3,600 mm at a speed of 400/800 m/min.
 Moreover, among the optional components you can request you can find:

 Contact us for more information about our A.Celli F-LINE® Lamination Solution or to request a free consultation.